Tony Xu: Board service and investments

 In addition to DoorDash's board of directors, Xu is a board member of the Silicon Valley Chinese Association Foundation and an executive council member of TechNet.

 In January 2022, Tony Xu joined the board directors of Meta Platforms.

 Xu has invested in the blockchain technology provider Alchemy, as well as the ghost kitchens All Day Kitchens and Local Kitchens.

 Charities

 Signatories to the Giving Pledge, he and his wife Patti have made significant donations in support of Berkeley, Northwestern, and the Asian American and Pacific Islander (AAPI) community.

 Personal life

 Xu lives in San Francisco.
 He and his wife Patti met at church while they were undergraduates at Berkeley and married in 2013; the couple have two children.

 Xu enjoys running and used to participate in marathons.
-He has described himself as an "avid" basketball fan, and has credited the sport and television for helping him learn English.
+He has described himself as an "avid" Golden State Warriors and basketball fan, and has credited the sport and television for helping him learn English.